QiqiGYL/NRC_Coop/README.md

 ### Prerequisites
 Before running this script, ensure the following:
 - A SQLite database file named `big_table_128_precision_final1_f.db` must exist in the `openfhe-development/build` directory.
 (The user can manually change the imported database file name in `CKKS_paramters_opt_GUI.py`.)
-- The `sqlite3` and the `tkinter` library must be installed in your Python environment.

 ### Purpose
 The purpose of this script is to enable users to filter data from a database for CKKS parameter optimization.
 It: